 This lemon coconut pudding recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Try out this lemon coconut pudding recipe!

 Lemon Coconut Pudding

 1 cup of full fat organic coconut milk (in can)

 Step #1: First, Put 1/2 cup of water into a pan, sprinkle the gelatin over the water and set aside for a few mins until it becomes soft and spongy.

 Step #2: Next, put the lemon juice, coconut milk and vanilla into a mixing bowl or mason jar.